HMO licensing conditions

 To run a licensed HMO, you must make sure that:

-- the house is suitable for the number of occupants – this depends on its size and facilities
+- the house is safe and suitable for the number of occupants – this depends on its size and facilities

 - the manager of the house is considered ‘fit and proper' – for example, they have no criminal record or breach of landlord laws or code of practice